ahmedkaludi/core-web-vitals-pagespeed-booster/readme.txt

 = 1.0.12 (14 April 2023) =
 * Fixed: Warning Undefined array key "advance_support" #80
 * Fixed: Conflict with the Google reCAPTCHA v3 #82
+* Fixed: TypeError jQuery is not a function on console #84
 * Improvement : Add a label to the Exclude URL box #81
 * Improvement : Exclude Google analytics from js delay #62